Mitchell Construction

 Mitchell Construction was once a leading British civil engineering business based in Peterborough.

 History

 The business was founded by F.G.
 (Tiny) Mitchell in London in 1933 as an offshoot of Mitchell Engineering, his engineering business.
-In 1940 the Company moved to Peterborough because of the destruction created in London by The Blitz.
+In 1940, the Company moved to Peterborough because of the destruction created in London by The Blitz.
 David Morrell took over management of the business from Tiny Mitchell in 1954.
-During the 1950s the business expanded rapidly exploiting hydro-electric power opportunities in Scotland.
+During the 1950s, the business expanded rapidly by exploiting numerous hydro-electric power opportunities in Scotland.

-In 1962 Mitchell Construction acquired Kinnear Moodie, a leading tunneling business.
+In 1962, Mitchell Construction acquired Kinnear Moodie, a leading tunneling business.